 Like many, Thanksgiving Day is one of my favorite holidays on the calendar.
-Also like many, it has also been one of the busiest, stressful, and most tiring days of the year for my wife and me.
-This was true the fist year that I decided to prepare a smoked turkey on my back patio — in the rain and wind.
+Also like many, it has also been one of the busiest, most stressful, and most tiring days of the year for my wife and me.
+This was true the first year that I decided to prepare a smoked turkey on my back patio — in the rain and wind.
 As hard as I tried, I could not find a way to keep the charcoal going.
 By the appointed dinner hour, with family and friends gathered, ready to dig in, the turkey hadn’t even broken a sweat.
 He was so cold I think he asked me to lend him a sweater.
-That was one not so fun, but oh-so-stressful Thanksgiving Day.
+That was one not-so-fun, but oh-so-stressful Thanksgiving Day.

 Yes, Thanksgiving is a treasured holiday for many.
-Yet, because of our tendencies to romanticize (the occasionally great) Thanksgiving Days of the past, we can set the bar of expectations so high for the day that we’re bound to experience a let down when the reality (inevitably) doesn’t meet the expectations.
+Yet, because of our tendencies to romanticize (the occasionally great) Thanksgiving Days of the past, we can set the bar of expectations so high for the day that we’re bound to experience a letdown when the reality (inevitably) doesn’t meet the expectations.

 Over the years, I’ve learned some lessons (mostly the hard way) on how families can reduce the stress level of Thanksgiving, which leads to a happier holiday.
 Here they are:

-Traditions are best managed when we don’t make the location of the Thanksgiving celebration, or the menu items for the meal, the heart of our traditions.
+Traditions are best managed when we don’t make the location of the Thanksgiving celebration or the menu items for the meal the heart of our traditions.
 Rather, focus on traditions of the heart: the relationships you get to renew each Thanksgiving, the conversations, the laughter, and the love.

 2. Give Up the Fantasy of a Perfect Thanksgiving.
 The bad news: the perfect Thanksgiving Day doesn’t exist.
 The good news: perfection isn’t required to experience a truly happy Thanksgiving.
 When something goes wrong, your attitude toward and response to the situation will go a long way to determining your stress level.